Dire Straits: 1990–1995: On Every Street and final dissolution

 In 1990, Dire Straits reunited.
 Retaining Bicknell as their manager, Mark Knopfler, John Illsley, Alan Clark and Guy Fletcher were joined in the studio by saxophonist Chris White, steel guitarist Paul Franklin, percussionist Danny Cummings and guitarist Phil Palmer, with drums split between Jeff Porcaro of Toto and Manu Katché.
 The new album was produced by Knopfler, Clark and Fletcher.

 Dire Straits released their sixth studio album, On Every Street, in September 1991, which turned out to be their final studio release.
 It was met with more moderate success and mixed reviews, as well as a significantly reduced audience.
-Some retrospective reviewers, including the All Music Guide, dubbed On Every Street an "underwhelming" follow-up to Brothers in Arms.
+Some retrospective reviewers, including the AllMusic Guide, dubbed On Every Street an "underwhelming" follow-up to Brothers in Arms.
 However, it had sold 15 million copies by 2008, and on release, it went straight to number 1 in the UK Albums Chart.
 The album also reached number 1 in numerous European countries and Australia, and was particularly successful in France, where it achieved Diamond certification.
 In the US, it peaked at number 12.

 Several singles were released from the album, some of which achieved success in Europe, Australasia and the US; however, none were successful in the UK.
 An edited version of the opening track "Calling Elvis" was the first single released from the album.
 With a video based on the 1960s television show Thunderbirds, the track charted at number 21 on its first week in the UK Singles Chart but dropped out of the charts within four weeks.
 The track fared much better elsewhere, however, reaching the top 10 in Australia, New Zealand and throughout Europe, peaking as high as the number 2 position in several countries, including Denmark and Switzerland, and number 1 in Italy.

 The follow-up single, "Heavy Fuel", failed to reach the Top 50 in the UK Singles chart; however, it reached number one in the US on the Billboard Mainstream Rock Tracks chart, their second song to do so (after "Money for Nothing").
 The track reached the top 20 in Canada and Belgium and peaked inside the top 30 in other European countries, as well as Australia.
 The album's title track was also relatively unsuccessful in the UK, failing to reach the top 40, although it reached the top 25 in France.
 The final single released in the UK was "The Bug", which reached the top 25 in Canada and contains backing vocals by Vince Gill, who was invited to join the band full-time but declined and pursued a solo career.
 "You and Your Friend" was also released as a single in France and Germany, but not in the UK.